British Transplantation Society: Education and research

 The BTS provides training and education to doctors in clinical transplantation.
 The BTS congress is held annually in order for novel research to be disseminated to the clinical and scientific communities.

 Awards

 The BTS awards two prizes each year to clinicians and scientists for excellence in transplantation research.

 Medawar Medal

 The society gives two Medawar Medals each year to a doctor and scientist presenting the best clinical or scientific research, respectively.
 The award is named after Sir Peter Medawar, the founder chairman of BTS and winner of the 1962 Nobel Prize in Medicine or Physiology for the discovery of transplantation principle.

 Roy Calne Medal

-The society awards a medal to the competitive winner of submission of a peer review publication in a recognised academic journal.
+The society awards a medal to the competitive winner of a peer-reviewed publication in a recognised academic journal.
 The award is named after Sir Roy Yorke Calne, who was the first surgeon to perform a combined heart-lung-liver transplant in 1987, the first liver transplantation operation in Europe in 1968, and the first small bowel transplant in the UK in 1992.